 Japanese whiskey’s popularity is growing exponentially, as collectors seek to diversify their collections and sample the flavors of the East.

-Now, numerous Japanese distilleries are famous worldwide for their premium spirits and an incredible range of flavors, with some bottles winning acclaim as the best in the world in their categories.
+Now, numerous Japanese distilleries are famous worldwide for their premium spirits (see also 'Why Are Some Alcohols Referred To As Spirits?') and an incredible range of flavors, with some bottles winning acclaim as the best in the world in their categories.

 When did whiskey first come to Japan?
 Why has it taken so long for the rest of the world to catch on and give the respect and praise these wonderful spirits have earned?

 Whiskey in some form is believed to have been produced in Japan since the mid-19th century, though it developed at a rapid rate in the early 20th century.

 Masataka Taketsuru is the godfather of Japanese whiskey, a man whose own story is tied to the origins and fascinating history of whiskey in Japan.

 Since the mid-19th century, Japanese scientists and students were regularly visiting Scotland to aid their country’s modernization and development.

 Masataka Taketsuru was one such chemist, he traveled to Scotland in 1918 intending to learn everything there was to know about the whiskey-making process.